heyiamuday/Bug-Bounty-Journey/src/content/reviews/p1-week-11-review.md

 []()
 ## Week 11 Review: The Foundation

 This was **Week 11** of my first 12 Week Year cycle.
-The goal was simple: build a solid foundation for the journey ahead.
+The goal was simple: build a solid foundation for the journe

-Test 1
-Test 2
+###  Week's 11 Game Plan 📋
+For Week 11 (remember, we count down!), I'm shifting focus to active execution:

+Primary Goal: Submit at least ONE bug report (duplicate or not)
+Learning: Focus exclusively on XSS and CSRF
+Time Allocation: Max 2 hours learning, minimum 3 hours hunting
+Targets: Pick 3 programs and go deep instead of wide